Do I need a lawyer or notary public to make my will?

 I want to prepare a will, but I just can’t afford professional help.
 Can I make a will myself using a self-help kit?

 The law doesn’t require you to use a lawyer or notary public to make your will.
 With good do-it-yourself materials, it’s open to you to write a simple will on your own.
 The will can take care of basic concerns, such as leaving a home, investments, and personal items to loved ones.
-This guided pathway from Legal Aid BC is a better option for preparing a simple will in BC than many of the other self-help kits available.

 Having your will prepared by an experienced lawyer is the safest way to avoid mistakes.
 For a simple will, an experienced notary is also a good option.
 Knowing your will is properly drafted can give you peace of mind.
 You can be confident your affairs will be handled according to your wishes.
 As is highlighted here, you won't be around to fix things if there's a problem.